ErwanEL/portfolio2020/src/markdown-pages/freelance.md

 ---
 slug: "/freelance"
-seo: "Mi experiencia freelance"
+seo: "My freelance experience"
-title1: "Estoy disponible en la plataforma Upwork.
-Aquí hay algunos gigs que he completado.
-Ver más en"
+title1: "I am available on the Upwork platform.
+Here are some gigs that I have completed.
+See more at"
-upwork: "Mi perfil Upwork."
+upwork: "My Upwork profile."
-title2: "Aquí un proyecto de wordpress en el que trabajé.
-Ver más en"
+title2: "Here is a wordpress project I worked on.
+See more at"
 ---